Adittt17/banana_freshness_classification/README.md

 🔗 https://informatics-unsri-klasifikasi-kematangan-pisang.streamlit.app/

 ## **🧠 About the Project**
-The ripeness of bananas greatly affects their quality, flavor, and market value.
+The freshness of bananas greatly affects their quality, flavor, and market value.
 This project aims to assist consumers and sellers by providing an AI-powered tool to automatically classify bananas based on ripeness using image analysis.
 The model was trained on a dataset containing images of ripe and unripe bananas captured under various lighting and background conditions.
 It utilizes convolutional layers to learn visual features and make predictions.

 ## **🛠️ Technologies Used**